 June 8, 2018

-Exploiting C. elegans as a model system for drug resistance and personalized medicine studies — a NU researcher and past CBC awardee, Eric Anderson, explains
+Exploiting C. elegans as a model system for drug resistance and personalized medicine studies — a NU researcher and past CBC awardee, Eric Andersen, explains

 C. elegans: An Elegant Model System for Determining Drug Responses